The Archimedean order unitization of seminormed ordered vector spaces: Introduction

 By the universal property, $\unitArch{E}$ is unique up to a unique unital order isomorphism. \end{theorem}

-The Archimedeanization $\unitArch{E}$ can be constructed by taking the closure of $E_+$ with respect to the order unit seminorm and dividing out the lineality space.
-This construction turns a space into an AOU space in a canonical way, but only if the initial space already has order units.
+The Archimedeanization $\unitArch{E}$ can be constructed by taking the closure of $E_+$ with respect to the order unit seminorm and dividing out the lineality space of the resulting cone.
+This construction turns an order unit space into an AOU space in a canonical way, but it does not apply to spaces without order units.

 Emelyanov \cite{Emelyanov} extended the Archimedeanization to spaces without an order unit.